ttscoff/snibbets/README.md

 ### Usage

 Type `snib` to bring the Action up, then hit Space to enter your query text.
 Matching files will be presented.
 If the selected file contains more than one snippet, a list of snippets (based on ATX headers in the file) will be presented as a child menu.
 Selecting a snippet and hitting return will copy the associated code block to the clipboard.

-## Shortcomings

-Files that contain multiple snippets are located, but drilling down to a specific snippet still requires manual interaction.
-Eventually I may have this script target searches based on headers and automatically return the appropriate sub-snippet.